dthommes/RoboSpring/README.md

 ## Getting Started

- 1. Download the latest RoboSpring release (**robospring-X.X.X.jar** from the release page here on GitHub).
-Put this file into your application's classpath (e.g. by just dropping it into an Android Application Project's 'lib' folder.)
+ 1. Download the latest RoboSpring release ( **robospring-X.X.X.jar** from the release page here on GitHub).
+Put this file into your application's classpath (e.g. by just dropping it into an Android Application Project's `lib` folder.)
- 1. Create a Spring configuration - for simplicity use the RoboSpring default location by adding a file named 'applicationContext.xml' into the root of your classpath (src-folder).
+ 1. Create a Spring configuration - for simplicity use the RoboSpring default location by adding a file named `applicationContext.xml` into the root of your classpath (src-folder).
 Add the following content to get started:

  ```xml
 <?xml version="1.0" encoding="UTF-8"?>